Reach 20k software and security professionals a day with a troyhunt.com sponsorship

 The sponsor message may be up to 140 characters long and is positioned after the "Presently sponsored by" text to ensure transparency.
 The entire message is then hyperlinked to a resource of the sponsor's choosing.
 It should be accurate, direct and in keeping with the candid, transparent fashion in which I run the site.
 The message should also clearly identify who the sponsor behind it is.

-The sponsor is thanked at the start of each week via both my Twitter account and Facebook account with a combined following approaching 100k people.
+The sponsor is thanked during the week of sponsorship via both my Twitter account and Facebook account with a combined following approaching 100k people.
 They're also mentioned in my weekly update recording which is produced as both video (with 16k YouTube subscribers) and audio, the latter produced as a podcast:

 I actively engage with as much of my audience as possible and am happy to direct them to the sponsor for any queries they may have.
 I'm also happy to do podcasts, interviews or get involved in other promotional activities the sponsor is running over the course of the sponsorship period.